sheepmoon/sheepmoon/README.md

 Hi, there!👋

-This is sheepmoon, a chou di di with peace and love.
+This is wozhinengpa, a chou di di with peace and love.

 - 🔭 Discover new things
 - 🌱 Write and record daily ideas